monstrek/openhab2-addons/addons/binding/org.openhab.binding.vektiva/README.md

 ## Channels

 The only exposed channel is named _control_ and is of type _Rolleshutter_.
 It reacts to standard roller shutter commands _UP/DOWN/STOP_.
-Percentual closure (dimmer) is not supported.
+The percentual closure (dimmer) is also supported - you can partially open window, but thing state is only open/close.

 ## Full Example